-The way in which a boy’s libido is awakened, sets the tone, I believe, for his future relationship with the feminine.
+From my own experience, I submit that the way in which a boy’s libido is first stirred, will color his future relationship with the feminine.

 A love triangle at a circus sparked my father’s young sex drive.

-One afternoon, his grandfather took him to an ice-cream parlor for a langnese, or long nose: an elongated ice-cream that looked like a sausage on a stick.
+One afternoon, his grandfather took him to an ice-cream parlor for his favorite treat: a langnese, or long nose, an elongated ice-cream that looked like a sausage on a stick.
 On their way back home, they passed a movie theater.
-Next to the entrance door was a large poster depicting a lion attacking a man holding a whip.
-On one corner of the poster was a beautiful blonde girl on a trapeze.
+Next to the entrance door was a large poster showing a lion attacking a man holding a whip.
+On one corner of the poster was a blonde girl on a trapeze.
 My father had never been to a theater so begged his grandfather to take him inside.
 He agreed, figuring the movie was about daring performers and obedient animals.

 At the end of her wits, the lion tamer’s wife replaced the blanks with real bullets one day and so ended the love affair in a bloody final act.
 My father can still recall the black stain that bloomed on the chest of the falling dead girl when the clown fired the gun.

-I must have been seven at the time, but unsure whether it was before or after our father began taking my brothers and me to Club 45, an upscale bordello in the city.
+I must have been seven at the time, but can’t remember if it was before or after our father began taking my brothers and me to Club 45, an upscale bordello in the city.
 I hid the book inside my shirt and raced the three flights of stairs up to the door that led to the roof of the house.

-The main roof was vast and mostly flat, curving slightly and sloping on a light incline as it projected towards a second roof of the carport shielding my mother’s favored Ford Station wagons (in black or white) and my father’s champagne-colored Buick we nicknamed ‘Brigitte Bardot’ because of it many dents making it curvy like the actress’ body.
+The main roof was vast.
+Mostly flat, but curving slightly, sloping on a light incline as it projected towards a second roof of the carport shielding my mother’s favored Ford Station wagons (black or white, alternating between wrecks) and my father’s champagne-colored Buick we nicknamed ‘Brigitte Bardot’ because of it many dents making it curvy like the actress’ body.
 Only later in life would I connect the dents with my father’s boozy breath.
-This far section of the roof overlooked the street and the neighborhood’s open market and park and had a rectangle concrete enclosure about four feet deep.
-A foxhole of sorts, in which my brothers and I hid with our BB-guns to shoot at passing buses, the market’s many windows, and unsuspecting shoe-shine boys.
+This section of the roof overlooked the street and the neighborhood’s open market and park.
+It ended in a rectangle concrete enclosure about four feet deep.
+A foxhole of sorts, in which my brothers and I hid with our BB-guns to shoot at passing buses, the market’s many windows, and at unsuspecting shoe-shine boys.

 For months, before being caught, I would lie awake in my top bunk-bed waiting for everyone to fall asleep.
-I would then slink out to the roof and tiptoe towards the ledge overlooking the window of the maids’ bedroom.
+I would then slink out and tiptoe towards the ledge overlooking the window of the maids’ bedroom.
 Barefoot and in pajamas, I’d lie on my stomach on the cold cement ledge, breathing lightly, and watch them through the dusty panes as they took off their sky-blue uniforms and bras.
-Once unleashed from their restraint, their native breasts – with nipples as stubby as the erasers I used to bite off my school pencils and crowned by large areolas resembling crushed figs – succumbed to gravity and dropped heavily.
+Once unleashed from their restraint, their native breasts – nipples as stubby as the erasers I bit off my school pencils and crowned by large areolas resembling crushed figs – succumbed to gravity and dropped heavily.
 The black and white television screen cast flickering shadows against the walls of the maids’ cramped quarters.
-I would then wait for the sobs of the ever-betrayed protagonists of the soap opera to be loud enough to drown the sound of my footsteps as I raced back to my room.
+I would then wait for the wails of the always-betrayed protagonists of the soap opera to be loud enough to drown the sound of my footsteps as I raced back to my room.

-These nighttime prowls ceased when they finally caught me.
-Waving a large butcher’s knife, the cook chased me one day across the house screaming, “Ahora si Canche, se la voy a cortar!”
-Mental images of this enraged Indian woman severing my juvenile penis chilled my young fever.
+These nighttime prowls ceased when the maids caught me red-handed.
+The following day, waving a large butcher’s knife, the cook chased me across the house screaming, “Ahora si Canche, se la voy a cortar!”
+Mental images of this enraged Indian woman severing my juvenile penis briefly chilled my prepubescent fever.

-If I was to open a museum of my life, one of the exhibits would contain the four knives which carved deep grooves in my psyche.
-Next to the cook’s butcher knife and the dagger used by my grandfather to slice the bellies of doves, I’d hang the switchblade I saw wielded by a plump wharf whore in a short, thin flowered dress, involved in a catfight with one of her colleagues on a mudpuddle, while a short, portly Cuban man ran circles around them under the rain and egged them on yelling ‘Lechonas!
+If I ever opened a museum of my life, one of the exhibits would contain the four knives which carved deep ruts in my psyche.
+Next to the cook’s butcher knife and the dagger used by my grandfather to slice the bellies of doves, I’d hang the switchblade I saw wielded by a plump wharf whore in a short and thin flowered dress, involved in a catfight with one of her colleagues on a mud puddle, while a portly Cuban man ran circles around them under the warm rain and egged them on yelling ‘Lechonas!
 Cochas!’
 I was about nine years old.
-The fourth knife would be the twelve-inch Bowie once held by my father inches away from my face as he demanded I decipher the message ‘encrypted’ in the buzzing static (snow) flashing on the television screen in his den.
+The fourth would be the twelve-inch Bowie knife once held by my father inches away from my face as he demanded I decipher the message ‘encrypted’ in the buzzing static (snow) flashing on the television screen in his den.